Cavatelli [cah-vah-TELL-lee] Pasta

 Another great way to enjoy cavatelli pasta is with seafood.
 One of the most popular dishes is cavatelli with clams, which features a light tomato sauce and tender clams.
 This dish is typically seasoned with garlic, chili flakes, and fresh herbs, making it a flavorful and satisfying meal.

 Cavatelli pasta is also a popular ingredient in soups and stews.
 For example, it’s often used in minestrone, a hearty vegetable soup packed with flavor.
 The pasta is cooked with vegetables and beans, giving the soup a rich, comforting texture.

 Association: I have them listed as shell pasta, but after some research, I've found they also belong to a group called 'strascinata' or dragged pasta.
 This is because they are made by dragging the pasta dough across a pastry board, like in the photo above.

 Festivals: I've learned about several festivals in southern Italy featuring cavatelli; that's how important it is to the region.
 The celebrations occur in July and August in Petrella Tifernina, Tufillo, Vitorchiano, and Rutigliano.

 Where to Find Cavatelli: You may not be able to find cavatelli in your local supermarket, but you may find some at places like Whole Foods or Wegmans.
 Also, an Italian specialty store should have them, or you can find them online.

-Sauces: Because of their shape, I would think meat sauces are perfect for cavatelli, but I wouldn't let that stop me from serving with tomato sauces and veggie sauces.
+Sauces: Because of their shape, I think meat sauces are perfect for cavatelli, but I wouldn't let that stop me from serving with tomato and veggie sauces.
 Here are some recipes I've served with cavatelli.